 Should You Be Publishing Your Podcast on YouTube?

-Conventional podcast publishing involves three things: some MP3 files, connected to each other in an RSS feed, listed in the iTunes directory.
+Conventional podcast publishing involves three things: some MP3 files, connected to each other in an RSS feed, listed in the Apple Podcasts (formerly known as iTunes) directory.
 This is both podcasting’s greatest strength and greatest weakness.
 Being a decentralized medium based on a set of standards, there is no one entity that has absolute influence (nor can school networks block all podcast hosts.)
 On the other hand, we miss out on some great features that centralized systems bring with them.
 Most of these features have to do with discoverability, but audience feedback and analytics are also much easier.

 The Nexus has existed as a small-time podcast network for five years.
 For the first two years, the only way you could find our shows was by stumbling across our website.
-Then we added our shows to the iTunes directory, and saw our download numbers jump significantly.
-The decision to publish on iTunes really is a no-brainer, since you retain ownership of your files and feed, and almost every podcast listening app out there uses the iTunes directory to populate their own.
+Then we added our shows to the Apple Podcasts directory, and saw our download numbers jump significantly.
+The decision to publish on Apple Podcasts really is a no-brainer, since you retain ownership of your files and feed, and almost every podcast listening app out there uses the Apple Podcasts directory to populate their own.

 It never occurred to me that publishing on YouTube was a thing until I saw that Dear Hank & John was cross-posting their episodes.
 They only did that for the first few, but it got the gears in my mind spinning.
 YouTube has traditionally been dominated by short video content, but beneath the surface you can spot things that may make it feasible for long audio podcasts: the list of videos with the most views is consistently filled with songs, and you can be sure that most of the time people just play them and listen to the music while doing something else; the launch of YouTube Red brought with it a switch in emphasis from number of views to watch time, as well as the possibility of downloading content to mobile devices and playing it in the background.